matthias-reis/aithir.de/_content/storylines/vlad.md

+---
+superTitle: Short Story
+title: Vlad
+subTitle: The Truth About Dracula
+description:
+  Everyone knows that Dracula was a real historic figure.
+But did you also know that he was a magician?
+This is the first short in my series around the Hermetic Society.
+colorSpace: red
+startDate: 2022-12-07
+date: 2023-06-23
+related:
+  - storylines/hermetics
+  - storylines/tattoos
+  - storylines/tropes
+tags:
+  - Dracula
+  - Hermetics
+  - Wizards
+  - Transylvania
+---

 It is late October 1904.
 My name is Camil Constantin.
 I am a chronist at the Kronstadt registry and this is aggregation report number 411-1904-101.
 My assignment lies in gathering all available information about the "Drac